arafayr/Smartphones_DataAnalysis_Cleaning_EDA/README.md

      - Splitting columns for better data structure:
        - Example: Splitting `sim` into `has_5G`, `has_NFC`, and `has_IR_Blaster`.
      - Resolving shifted data (e.g., misplaced `sim` data in the `processor` column).
-     - Imputing missing values for columns like `ratings`.
+     -  Missing values in columns like `ratings`, `refresh rate`, and `processor brand` were handled using methods like KNN imputation.

 2. **EDA_smartphone.ipynb**:
    - This notebook explores the cleaned dataset to understand the relationships between various features.